PENNSYLVANIA SCHOOL FUNDING LITIGATION

 We are not asking the court to change its 1999 ruling.
 Instead, we are showing the court that those manageable standards now exist.

-Q: What is the current status of the lawsuit?
+Q: What is the status of the lawsuit?

 A: In April 2015, the Commonwealth Court decided to dismiss the case on the grounds that it presents a political question that cannot be addressed through the court system.
-In September 2015, the petitioners filed a brief asking the Supreme Court to send the case to a full trial.
-They contend that the Commonwealth Court erred in dismissing the lawsuit against legislative leaders and state education officials.
-The appeal is now fully briefed by all parties, and the high court is expected to hear argument in the case in 2016.
+In September 2015, the petitioners filed a brief asking the Pennsylvania Supreme Court to send the case to a full trial.
+They contended that the Commonwealth Court erred in dismissing the lawsuit against legislative leaders and state education officials.